alstampe/Capstone---NLP-project/capstone report template.md

 Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?

 ### Problem Statement
-Problem : digesting large volumes of information manually with related cost and risk of human errors.
-Need to speed up the process and digitize results to be able to make data a part of a digital process.
+The underlying problem I want to addreess is the challenge we face when automating our prorcesses in the bank; some tasks are by nature based on non-numerical data and the understanding of 'real languiage'.
+We still have to maintain staff for digesting large volumes of information manually with related cost and risk of human errors.
+There is a need to speed up the process and digitize results to be able to make data a part of a digital process.
 Harvest reusable insight from extracted information as a by-product.
 Fundamentally, the initiative can also add traction to the collaborative effort of transforming the bank to a more tecnho-driven institution and illustrate opportunities in the field of machine learning and AI.

+Exploring nlp opportunities does not imply that all hunam handling of text is expandable, there are numerous situations where we must have people rading and talking, but it is a start on a journey to a more digital bank.

-Compare agreements, ectract essence.
+#### Compare and analyse documents, ectract essence.
 I go into the project with a moderate ambition of precision from the document analysis, but expect to be able to confirm the hypothesis stated in the three questions.
 For such a complicated field, a modest proof of concept is a good basis for believing in results from a possible full-scale project

-Strategy for work:
+### Strategy for the work

 All text analysis, as other ML tasks, starts with understanding and preprocessing the data.

+#### Building more relevant skills

+Before starting to code, I will need some more knowledge.
+I have used the book 'Text Analysis -- * which I spent some time reading before start.

-Gathering and loading input data.
+#### Gathering and loading input data.
-Assessing data - this is all about understanding the input and from this, the need of preprocessing Preprocessing
+Assessing data - this is all about understanding the input and from this, the need of preprocessing

+#### Preprocessing
+Preprocessing

+#### Transformation, training and produce results
 Transforming
 Train

+#### Inspect and assess
 Predict (etc)